bobbimanners/Applecorn/README.md

      If the target file exists and is writeable it will be overwritten.
      If a directory is specified as the destination then the file will be copied into the directory using the same filename.
 No wildcards are allowed in the source filename in this case.
-For example:
-     `*COPY TEXT/ABC.TXT ../BACKUPS/ABC.BACKUP.TXT`
+An example of this type of usage is `*COPY TEXT/ABC.TXT ../BACKUPS/ABC.BACKUP.TXT`
   - `*COPY <listspec> <objspec>` - Copy multiple files.
 The first argument refers to a list of files, specified using wildcards.
 The second argument must refer to a directory.
 All the files included in the wildcard pattern will be copied into the destination directory.
-For example `*COPY :71/DOCS/ABC.TXT :72/MYDIR`.
+For example of copying multiple files is `*COPY :71/DOCS/*.TXT :72/TEXTDIR`

 `*FX a[,x,y]` - invokes `OSBYTE` MOS calls.